sfarouk3/Starbucks-Capstone-Challenge/Blog.md

 ## Problem Statement <a name="ProblemStatement"></a>
 As long as not all users receive the same offer, I need to build a recommendation system that provides the most suitable offers for each user.
 ## Metrics <a name="Metrics"></a>
-This new recommendation system can be tested using the A/B testing concept to compare it to existing systems and evaluate the added value of this new system.
+The traing and testing accuracy will be the used metrics to evaluate the machine learning prediction model
 ## Data Exploration and Visualization <a name="ExploratoryDataAnalysisandVisualization"></a>
 in this part we'll explore the datasets to understand more the data and the relation between different variables.
 ### 1-Portfolio Data Set